 Making your own stovetop popcorn is so easy, and even if you don't go on to make this chocolate popcorn recipe, it's good to know how to whip up a big batch.

 2 tablespoons vegetable or canola oil

 1/2 cup popcorn kernels

-Heat the oil in a large pot over medium high heat.
+Heat the oil in a large pot over medium-high heat.
 Add the popcorn, and shake it all about.
-Heat until the popping starts, shake it every once in a while, and take it of the stove the minute the popping quiets down to almost nothing.
+Heat until the popping starts, shake it every once in a while, and take it off the stove the minute the popping quiets down to almost nothing.
 Now it’s ready to be used in the recipe.